 Cooperation Process (through regional campaign(s))

 The basis for a cooperation is a contract for the participation in a regional campaign.
-This includes a certain number of inhouse-meetings in a selected region over a given time period (analogous, for example, to booking a trade fair booth for participation in a trade fair).
-Invoices are rendered monthly, distributed over the time period according to the number of meetings accomplished per month on the basis of the associated visit reports; see adjacent PDFs.
+This includes a certain number of meetings in a selected region over a given time period (analogous, for example, to booking a trade fair booth for participation in a trade fair).
+Invoices are rendered monthly, distributed over the time period according to the number of meetings accomplished per month on the basis of the associated interview reports; see adjacent PDFs.

 In preparation for the start of a campaign, a joint briefing takes place with each participant (<10).
 Among others, our regional manager will be trained by the client so that he can hold a 10-minute substantial first contact conversation.
 In addition, we will be given a company/product presentation with USPs and reference objects etc. (see example PDFs on the right), a video if applicable and – where appropriate – samples.
 Architects like to touch things.